DevSidd2006/quiz-master-enhanced/README.md

 3. Receive immediate feedback on whether your answer was correct
 4. Continue through all questions to complete the quiz
 5. View your final score and statistics at the end
-6. Check the leaderboard to see how you rank against other players
-7. Play again to improve your score!
+6. Play again to improve your score!

 ## Customization